Status of G2HDM with right handed neutrino coupling in the light of $b\to c \tau\nu$ anomalies: Summary and outlook

-Indeed, these observations indicate that the HL-LHC has the potential to not only probe but also potentially exclude the existence of a charged Higgs boson in the low mass range.
-Furthermore, the HL-LHC can thoroughly investigate the anomalies observed in flavor observables associated with the $b\to c\tau\nu$ transitions across multiple planes.
-By doing so, it can provide valuable insights into the underlying physics responsible for these flavor anomalies.
-The HL-LHC's capability to explore these phenomena offers a significant opportunity to deepen our understanding of flavor physics and potentially uncover new physics beyond the Standard Model.

 \acknowledgments We would like to thank N. Rajeev, Girish Kumar, Syuhei Iguro, Biplob Bhattacherjee and Ayan Paul for helpful discussions throughout the course of this work.
 We would also like to thank Wolfgang Altmannshofer for the fruitful discussion on the topics addressed in this article.
 A.A. thanks the Planck conference, University of Warsaw for hospitality where discussions and part of this work was completed.
-A.A. acknowledges partial financial support from the Polish National Science Center under the Beethoven series grant numberDEC-2016/23/G/ST2/04301.
-In the final stage of this project the research of A.A. has received funding from the Norwegian Financial Mechanism for years 2014-2021, grant nr DEC-2019/34/H/ST2/00707.
+AA received support from the French government under the France 2030 investment plan, as part of the Initiative d'Excellence d'Aix-Marseille Université - A*MIDEX.